joanbm/full-offline-backup-for-todoist/README.md

 Unfortunately, the two don't mix: **The backup functionality doesn't back up any of the attachments assigned to tasks**.
 Instead, only an URL to download the attachments is included in the backup, which isn't useful or ideal for most scenarios.

+This tool aims to allow you to make a complete backup, including all attachments, so you can easily keep all your task data secure on your own computer.

 ## Full feature list

 * Can downloads the backups from Todoist's servers through the Todoist API